🥞 How to Get What You REALLY Want (Goal-Setting)

 Let me make this clear: you WILL falter in some shape or form on the journey towards your goals... but that's OK.
 We inevitably fall back into bad habits, procrastinate or just make mistakes - this is the most endearing and honest truth about being human (not robots).

-It's also just one reason why I created The New Millennial platform in the first place… When people are serious about cutting the BS + meeting their goals - then feedback is an incredibly useful tool to staying accountable -- plus, if you ever falter - the community is here to pick you back up, lend an encouraging word or just empathize with the struggle.
+It's also just one reason why I created the #FitFluence community in the first place… When people are serious about cutting the BS + meeting their goals - then feedback is an incredibly useful tool to staying accountable -- plus, if you ever falter - the community is here to pick you back up, lend an encouraging word or just empathize with the struggle.

 Remember - feedback doesn’t have to come from an outside party (although it’s helpful) -- you can always evaluate yourself by asking questions like ‘On a scale of 1-10, how much did I slay insert goal here_______?
 Or ‘What did I do awesomely this week?
 Where is there wiggle room to kick a little more ass next time?’